Matter-free gravitational collapse and the equivalence principle: Non-stationary metric

 We will construct a non-stationary solution describing this process.
 To do this, in the original Schwarzschild metric (1), we perform a double coordinate substitution \((t,r)\mapsto(b,l)\) as follows:

 Here \(t(b)\) is a function that must be determined later.
-This substitution, in addition to the two-sheeted transformation of the radial coordinate as in (3), also transforms the radius \(b\) of the wormhole into a new time variable.
+This substitution, in addition to the two-sheeted transformation of the radial coordinate, analogous to transformation (3) , also transforms the radius \(b\) of the wormhole into a new time variable.

+The core feature of this transformation is that the conventional time coordinate \(t\) is reparameterized in terms of the quantity \(b\), representing the instantaneous radius of the wormhole.
+This procedure replaces \(t\) with a new time coordinate \(b\), which possesses a clear geometric interpretation: an observer assigns time values according to the current radius of the throat \(b\). \textit{Consequently, the collapsing wormhole is effectively reinterpreted as a geometric clock, with its dynamical geometry serving as a measure of time.}

 In the new variables, the non-stationary metric has the form where \(\dot{t}=dt/db\).
 This metric describes a wormhole of variable radius, which is given by the function \(b(t)\), the inverse of \(t(b)\).
 Obtained from the Schwarzschild metric (1) by a coordinate transformation, this metric, like the stationary Klinkhamer metric (4), is a solution to the regularized Einstein equations (5).
-This follows directly from the covariance of Einstein's equations and is surprisingly completely independent of the choice of the function \(b(t)\).
+This follows directly from the covariance of Einstein's equations and is, perhaps surprisingly, completely independent of the choice of the function \(b(t)\).